openflighthpc/flight-job-service/api/docs/routes.md

 Submit an existing script to the scheduler.
 Note this route MAY return `503 Service Unavailable` due to the underlining system command failing.

-NOTE: This end point returns a resource of types `jobs` deliberately.
-This provides an integration point between the templating and active jobs APIs.

 ```
 POST /submissions
 Authorization: Bearer <jwt>